-Most of these telescopes won't be operational until the 2020s, but if they're really as revolutionary as Hubble was in 1990, we better start preparing our minds now.
-So, without further ado, here are six up-and-coming telescopes you'll probably hear a lot about in the next few decades:
+Most of these telescopes won't be operational until the 2020s, and some have faced setbacks that could delay or even derail their development.
+But if any really do become as revolutionary as Hubble was in 1990, we better start preparing our minds now.
+So, without further ado, here are a few up-and-coming telescopes you'll probably hear a lot about in the next few decades:

 1. Thirty Meter Telescope (Hawaii)

 The Thirty Meter Telescope's name speaks for itself.
-Its mirror will be triple the diameter of any telescope in use today, letting scientists see light from farther and fainter objects than ever before.
+Its mirror would be triple the diameter of any telescope in use today, letting scientists see light from farther and fainter objects than ever before.

 The TMT project has been in the works since the 1990s, envisioned as a "powerful complement to the James Webb Space Telescope in tracing the evolution of galaxies and the formation of stars and planets."
-It will join 12 other giant telescopes already perched atop Mauna Kea, the tallest mountain on Earth from base to peak and a mecca for astronomers around the world.
-The TMT received final approval
+It would join 12 other giant telescopes already perched atop Mauna Kea, the tallest mountain on Earth from base to peak and a mecca for astronomers around the world.
+The TMT received final approval in 2014, but a groundbreaking ceremony later that year was disrupted by protestors who don't want the telescope built on Mauna Kea.

-Beyond studying the birth of planets, stars and galaxies, the TMT will also serve an array of other purposes, like shedding light on dark matter and dark energy, revealing connections between galaxies and black holes, discovering exoplanets, and searching for alien life.
-It's slated to open in 2022.
+Beyond studying the birth of planets, stars and galaxies, the TMT would also serve an array of other purposes, like shedding light on dark matter and dark energy, revealing connections between galaxies and black holes, discovering exoplanets, and searching for alien life.

 2. European Extremely Large Telescope (Chile)